zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     c.  **Resource group**: Choose Use existing, and select the **hands-on-lab-SUFFIX** resource group.

-    d.  **App Service plan/Location**: Select the contosoinsuranceSUFFIX plan you created for the Web App .
+    d.  **App Service plan/Location**: Select the contosoinsuranceSUFFIX plan you created for the Web App.

     ![API App Create blade with the values specified above entered into the appropriate fields.](media/image54.png "API App Create blade")